Chris Kirkpatrick: Personal life

+Relationships

 Kirkpatrick kept his relationship status relatively private until 2010, when he started dating Karlyn M. Skladany.
 In October 2012, Kirkpatrick proposed to her in Capri, Italy.
 They married on November 2, 2013, at the Loews Resort Hotel in Orlando, Florida, with all his former NSYNC bandmates in attendance as ushers.
 In March 2017, the couple announced that they were expecting a child.
-His wife gave birth to his son in October 2017.
+His wife gave birth to his son on October 10, 2017.

 In 2018, Kirkpatrick sold his half-acre estate (dubbed Casa Della Musica) in Orlando, Florida, after having moved to Nashville, Tennessee, in 2016, where he currently resides with his wife and son.

 Controversies

-In 2002, Chris Kirkpatrick was name dropped in Eminem's hit song "Without Me".
-The rapper told MTV’s Total Request Live that the reason he name dropped him was because "Kirkpatrick was the only boyband member who had the guts to say something back to him, after the rapper attacked the group and boybands in general on his last album".
+After Eminem's arrest in 2000, Chris Kirkpatrick was quoted as saying: His arrest is karma.
+It's really sad when people have to put everybody else down to make themselves look good.
+The guy's digging himself a grave, and soon he's not gonna have any friends.
+As a result, in 2002 Kirkpatrick was name dropped in Eminem's hit song "Without Me".
+The rapper told MTV's Total Request Live that the reason he name dropped him was because Kirkpatrick was the only boyband member who had the guts to say something back to him, after the rapper attacked the group and boybands in general on his last album.